yuvan-174/Linux-IPC-Pipes/README.md

-# Linux-IPC-Unnamed-Pipes
+# Linux-IPC--Pipes
-Linux-IPC-Unnamed Pipes
+Linux-IPC-Pipes

-# Ex03-Linux IPC - Unnamed Pipes
+# Ex03-Linux IPC - Pipes

 # AIM:
-To write a C program that illustrate communication between two process using unnamed pipes
+To write a C program that illustrate communication between two process using unnamed and named pipes

 # DESIGN STEPS: